tambej29/SQL/Olist E-commerce EDA/EDA Results.md

 ```
 ![image](https://github.com/tambej29/SQL/assets/68528130/653bffb0-3708-468b-b1f2-26578f392289)

+_The vast majority of orders (92%) are delivered on time, with a small percentage (8%) being delivered late._

-Percentage of delivered order vs not delivered
+What is the percentage of delivered order vs not delivered?
 ```sql
 SELECT
 	CONCAT(ROUND(COUNT(CASE WHEN order_status = 'delivered' THEN order_id END) / COUNT(order_id) * 100, 2), '%') AS delivered,